Emergence of space and cosmic evolution based on entropic force: Properties of expansion of the universe

-In this section, we analyze the solutions of the expansion of the universe without considering the quantum effects in our model.
-We obtain the relation between the luminosity distance and the redshift factor, and the age of the universe and the deceleration parameter.
-From the figures about the relationship between the luminosity distance and the redshift factor, we find that the solution $\dot{H}=-H^{2}$ has a better description of the astronomical observational data.
-But the effect of accelerating expansion seems to feeble even it may be decelerating at the late-time universe and the age of the universe is less than astro-observation under this case.
-On the other hand, the relationship between the luminosity distance and the redshift factor have some deviation from the results of $\Lambda CDM$ model, but the effect of accelerating expansion is evident under the solution $\dot{H}=-\frac{1}{2}H^{2}$.
+In this section, we have analyzed the solutions of the expansion of the universe without the quantum effects in our model.
+We obtain the relation between the luminosity distance and the redshift factor, the age of the universe and the deceleration parameter.
+From these figures showing the relationship between the luminosity distance and the redshift factor, we find that there is a better description of the astronomical observational data, but the effect of accelerating expansion doesn't exist under the solution $\dot{H}=-H^{2}$.
+On the other hand, the relationship between the luminosity distance and the redshift factor has some deviation from the results of $\Lambda CDM$ model, but the effect of accelerating expansion is obvious under the solution $\dot{H}=-\frac{1}{2}H^{2}$.

-In order to obtain the correct age of the universe, the law of the evolution of the universe has to have a transformation from $\dot{H}=-H^{2}$ to $\dot{H}=-\frac{1}{2}H^{2}$ at the epoch dominated by the matter.
-Thus we find that the transformation of the law of the evolution occurs at $t=6.2\times10^{9}yr$ if we take the age of the universe $t_{0}=13.4\times10^{9}yr$.
-That is, the universe has an evident accelerating expansion effect from then on.
+In order to obtain the correct age of the universe, we have to make the law of evolution of the universe exist a transformation from $\dot{H}=-H^{2}$ to $\dot{H}=-\frac{1}{2}H^{2}$ at the epoch dominated by the matter.
+Thus we find that the transformation of the law of evolution occurs at $t=6.2\times10^{9}yr$ if the age of the universe $t_{0}$ is taken as $13.4\times10^{9}yr$.
+That is, the universe has an evident accelerating expansion from then on.
 This is compatible with the model of ``big bang'', which says the universe started accelerating expansion several billion years ago.
-If it doesn't have a transformation at that time, then it is hard to explain why we have two solutions at the late time in our model and we can obtain the correct age!
+If it doesn't have a transformation at that time, then it is hard to explain why we have two solutions at the late time in our model.
 Is this just an algebraic accident which doesn't have a physical explanation?

-As we know, it maybe cause the phase transition in the thermodynamic description.
-Our description is based on thermodynamics, hence it maybe cause the phase transition in the evolution of the universe at the epoch dominated by the matter.
-Does the phase transition cause that the solution $\dot{H}=-H^{2}$ transforms to the solution $\dot{H}=-\frac{1}{2}H^{2}$ at some time of the epoch dominated by the matter?
-If it is, what causes the phase transition?
-These similar questions may be interesting, but they are beyond this paper, so we will not discuss them in this paper.

-However, it should be noted that we just discuss the classical evolution of the universe in the above description.
-That is, we do not consider the correction term in this section.
-If the quantum effects are considered, it may have an inflation at very early time of the universe because the quantum correction term dominates the evolution of the universe at that epoch(the letter\cite{key-10} analyzed the similar equations at the early time in the different model).
-If it is, these puzzles of the horizon and flatness can be explained as long as we choose an appropriate parameter $\alpha$.
+As for the reason for the transformation, it is beyond this paper, we will not discuss it.